lxsmnsyc/solid-styled/README.md

 You can also use `<style jsx global>` for declaring global styles.

+The main motivation for writing an alternative way of declaring styles with `<style jsx>` is to facilitate the migration from `solid-styled-jsx` to `solid-styled`.

 ## Limitations

 - Scoping `css` can only be called directly on components.
 This is so that the Babel plugin can find and transform the JSX of the component.
 Global `css` (i.e. `:global` or `@global`) can be used inside other functions i.e. hooks, utilities.